 Our portfolio company investments have made a substantial contribution to the overall success of FNF.
 In 2013, our portfolio company investments to be attributed to the FNFV Group generated 31% of our total revenue, helping FNF generate a total stockholder return of 41%.
-Through December 31, 2013, the realized and unrealized pre-tax gain from FNF's investment in Remy and the Restaurant Group, as reflected in an annual third party valuation that we use for purposes of our Long-Term Investment Success Incentive Program, which is described in detail below in the Section titled "Long-Term Investment Success Incentive Program Relating to Portfolio Company Investments," was \$152.5 million and \$242.9 million, respectively.
+Through December 31, 2013, the realized and unrealized pre-tax gain from FNF's investment in Remy and the Restaurant Group, as reflected in an annual third party valuation that we use for purposes of our Long-Term Investment Success Incentive Program, which is described in detail below in the Section titled "Long-Term Investment Success Incentive Program, was \$152.5 million and \$242.9 million, respectively.
 The percentage returns for these investments are also impressive.
 Through December 31, 2013, Remy generated a return on investment of 43.9%, and the Restaurant Group generated a return on investment of 56.5%.
 (References to return on investment in this discussion are to that term as used in our Long-Term Investment Success Incentive Program, as described below.)
-In order to give our stockholders better insight into, and enhanced ability to separately track the performance of our FNF core operations and the portfolio company investments, in January 2014 our board approved a plan to create two separate tracking stocks for the FNF core operations and the portfolio company investments, as more thoroughly described in the Recapitalization Proposals above.
+In order to give our stockholders better insight into, and enhanced ability to separately track the performance of our FNF core operations and the portfolio company investments, as more thoroughly described in the Recapitalization Proposals above.
 The tracking stocks will create greater transparency and clarity with respect to separate economic performance of our core business and our portfolio company investments.

 The history of the compensation programs for our named executive officers has generally aligned to drive performance within our FNF core operations and investment returns within our portfolio company investments.
 FNF has always utilized traditional elements of compensation that reflect our company's overall success, particularly as it relates to our FNF core operations, including base salary, annual cash incentives, and long-term equity-based incentives (stock options and restricted stock), which we refer to in this discussion as "Traditional Compensation."
 FNF has also utilized a program that focuses exclusively on the success of our portfolio company investments.
-Only executives who have a material influence on the success of our portfolio company investment with respect to certain of our portfolio company investments.
-By incenting these executives to ensure the success of our portfolio company investments, this program leads to better financial results for our investments, which, in turn, leads to better returns for our stockholders.
+Only executives who have a material influence on the success of our portfolio company investments participate in this program, and the degree of payout from this program solely depends on the return on investment with respect to certain of our portfolio company investments.
+By incenting these executives to ensure the success of our portfolio company leads to better financial results for our investments, which, in turn, leads to better returns for our stockholders.
 The program structure is similar to incentive programs used by private equity firms, some of whom partner with FNF in our investments.